 Additional restrictions apply to using personal information for direct marketing if the individual would not reasonably expect their personal information to be used for direct marketing, or if the personal information was collected from a third party.

 Sensitive information can only be used for direct marketing with the individual’s consent.
 Consent must be obtained even if the individual and the organisation have a pre-existing relationship.

 An individual can ask an organisation to stop direct marketing or stop facilitating it.
 The organisation must stop the direct marketing within a reasonable period and must not charge for doing so.

 An individual can ask an organisation to identify the source of personal information it uses or discloses for direct marketing; the organisation must disclose the source unless it can show it is unreasonable or impracticable to do so.

 APP 7 generally applies only to private sector organisations; however, it can apply to the Australian Government agencies named in the Freedom of Information Act 1982 (Cth) (sch 2) and its regulations.

 There are also exceptions to the prohibition on direct marketing in APP 7, such as where the direct marketing is necessary for an entity to fulfil its obligations under a government contract.

-Where other laws apply that contain specific provisions regarding direct marketing (such as the Spam Act 2003 (Cth) and the Do Not Call Register Act 2006 (Cth)), these provisions displace the more general rules in APP 7.
+Other laws containing specific provisions regarding direct marketing (such as the Spam Act 2003 (Cth) and the Do Not Call Register Act 2006 (Cth)) override the more general rules in APP 7.